Grammar Info

 There is not a single company that does not use paper.

-At that café, there is absolutely no coffee that is not delicious.
+There is no coffee at that cafe that is not delicious.

 • Get more example sentences!